Brownian dynamics with soft constraints in soft matter systems

-A critical aspect when using constraints in soft-matter, is that the stiff forces interact with the thermal fluctuations, producing significant effects on the dynamics (order one) that remain even in the limit when the forces become infinitely stiff.
+A critical consideration when using constraints in mesoscale systems, is that such systems are subject to thermal fluctuations.
+When the stiff forces interact with the thermal fluctuations, they produce significant effects on the dynamics, that remain even in the limit when the forces become infinitely stiff.
 In particular, constraints alter both the macroscopic drift, and the mobility tensor.
 This has led to the so-called ``paradox'' of \textit{soft} versus \textit{hard} constraints, that directly projecting the dynamics onto the constraint manifold (hard constraints) gives an apparently different result from considering the limit of an infinitely stiff restraining force (soft constraints) \cite{Kampen.1981}.
+This issue is not restricted to thermal systems: even for systems obeying deterministic evolution equations, such as Hamiltonian\cite{rubin1957motion} or quantum\cite{maraner1995complete,froese2001realizing} systems, the effective dynamics induced by a stiff potential can differ from those obtained from classical constrained Lagrangian mechanics\cite{landau,arnold}, in intricate ways that depend on the particular system and even on the initial conditions.

 Clearly, from a soft matter modeling perspective, constraints should derive from stiff forces and thus, the \textit{soft constraints} are generally appealing.
 Yet, deriving the correct form of the overdamped Langevin equations for a soft constraint is nontrivial.

-Efforts to derive softly constrained dynamics in physical systems began around 50 years ago with Fixman \cite{fixman1978simulation}, continuing with Hinch \cite{hinch1994Brownian}, Ottinger \cite{ottinger1994brownian}, and summarized in the book chapter of Morse \cite{morse2003Theory}.
+Efforts to derive softly constrained dynamics in noisy physical systems began around 50 years ago with Fixman \cite{fixman1978simulation}, continuing with Hinch \cite{hinch1994Brownian}, Ottinger \cite{ottinger1994brownian}, and summarized in the book chapter of Morse \cite{morse2003Theory}.
 These authors take different approaches for deriving the constrained equations, and notably, they sometimes arrive at subtlely different conclusions for the constrained equations.
 Morse~\cite{morse2003Theory} has summarized the past approaches of Refs.~\onlinecite{fixman1978simulation,hinch1994Brownian,ottinger1994brownian}, and combined them in a unifying approach which points to some incorrect assumptions in the derivations of Refs.~\onlinecite{fixman1978simulation,hinch1994Brownian}.
 Yet, while thorough, the treatment of Ref.~\onlinecite{morse2003Theory} does not provide a straightforward way to extract the equations of motion and to apply to modern formulations of Brownian dynamics.
-More recent efforts have started with general stochastic differential equations and proven the convergence to a limiting equation, but have rarely been connected to physical systems at the mesoscale \cite{fatkullin2010reduced,lelievre2012langevin}.